hashicorp/vault-guides/identity/nodejs-consul-template/README.md

 1. Configure Vault with `vagrant up vault`.
 2. Configure Nodejs with `vagrant up nodejs`.
-3. Check the Nodejs express server on localhost:3000.
+3. SSH to the Nodejs server with `vagrant ssh nodejs` and check the express server on localhost:3000.
 You'll see the Vault secret.